 However, once you move closer it’s apparent they’re actually covered with thousands (maybe even hundreds of thousands?) of delicate white blossoms.

-The fringe trees begin blooming in mid March and usually start to peak by early April.
+The fringe trees begin blooming in mid March and usually peak by early April.
 They bloom for approximately two weeks and draw lots of attention.

 Resurrection Fern